Does Sterling Silver Tarnish? Does Water Corrode it? And Is it Possible to Prevent and Stop Sterling Silver From Tarnishing?

 And you won’t be able to clean the tarnish afterwards unless you go and visit a jeweler for professional cleaning.

-Hydrogen Peroxide has such a strong tarnishing effect on silver than it only take a couple of hours for silver to go dark brown and look irreparable.
+Hydrogen peroxide has such a strong tarnishing effect on sterling silver that it only takes a couple of hours for it to go dark brown and look irreparable.

 Hydrogen Peroxide aggressively tarnishes silver